mattlean/lean-js-app-starter/docs/adding-support-for-sass.md

 npm install sass@~1.64.2 sass-loader@^13.3.2
 ```

-Next you will need to replace the [ljas-webpack](https://npmjs.com/package/ljas-webpack) CSS parts in the frontend webpack configuration with the equivalent Sass parts.
+Next you will need to replace the CSS-related [ljas-webpack](https://npmjs.com/package/ljas-webpack) webpack config parts in the frontend webpack configuration with the equivalent Sass parts.

 So, for example, in a frontend webpack development config file, you'd replace `injectCss` with `injectSass`.
 Then in a frontend webpack production config file, you'd replace `buildPrefixedCss` with `buildPrefixedSass`.